Join the club! Subscribe Here

 ingredients for cane sugar simple syrup, L-R water and all natural cane sugar.

-1. Pour water and sugar into small heavy saucepan.
-Over medium heat stir until sugar dissolves, bring mixture to simmer, without stirring for about 3 minutes.
+1. Pour water and sugar into small saucepan.
+Over medium-high heat stir one cup of sugar into one cup of water until sugar dissolves, bring mixture to simmer, without stirring for about 3 minutes.
 BUT DO NOT BOIL.
+Remember, 1 part water to 1 part sugar.

 2. Cool completely, and store in a clean mason jar in refrigerator, lasts indefinitely (though many sites tell you only 1 month, mine has lasted much longer than a month).